About My Service

 Counselling is never a linear process, and naturally 'stuff happens' that will take precedence in your life.
 So that may be a priority for you to bring to the next session.

-I will never ask you to 'block book' and pay for several sessions in advance.
+I will never ask you to 'block book' ; nor ask you to pay for several sessions in advance.

 In most circumstances, everything we talk about is confidential and will never be shared with anybody else outside my room.
 I will never disclose your identity to anybody else.
 This is essential for you to have a safe and secure service.